Zacharyjsultan/Zacharyjsultan/README.md

 ## A little bit about me..
 &nbsp;&nbsp;&nbsp;&nbsp;Well-seasoned business professional and software developer with a background in software-sales and business management.
-I have developed a passion for front-end utilizing React and Javascript, project management and UI/UX.
-With ranging experience I have had the opportunity to utilize and expand my creativity, problem solving, people skills.
+With ranging experience I have had the opportunity to exercise and develop creativity, diverse problem solving and high level communication skills.
+With this I have grown a passion for front-end development utilizing React and Javascript, project management and UI/UX.

 When I am not clacking away on VSCode, I enjoy skateboarding, outdoor adventures and cooking.

-PORTFOLIO SITE COMING SOON!
+<div align="center">PORTFOLIO SITE COMING SOON!</div>
 <div align="center">
 <img src="./Avatar-removebg-preview.png" alt="Alt text" title="Optional title" width="200" height="200" align="center" >
 </div>